pakshuang/ai-chat-survey/docs/frontend.md

 - We design the Chat Page to provide users with a more engaging and interactive experience compared to traditional survey form.
 The simplistic look and chat-like design helps to replicate the feeling of conversing with a person.
 - Messages displayed are retrieved from backend through an API call to ensure that the chat remains dynamic and responsive with real-time update and personalised interaction based on user input.
+- Messages were displayed bottom-up as an UX consideration.
+We implemented messages to be displayed form top to bottom at first but after AB testing with our interviewees, we found that the bottom-up approach reduced time taken for the survey to be completed.
+This could be due to the difference in range of perception when one has answers at the bottom of the screen and the questions at the top.

 ## Initial design
+s
 Our goal was to swiftly deliver a minimal viable product to our users, focusing on both functionality and aesthetics.
 To achieve this, we created low-fidelity wireframes and promptly developed them into a functional web application.
 We tested the app and gathered user feedback during interviews.

 Note that our favicon, selected to illustrate the AI capabilities of our app, is by [Pexelpy](https://freeicons.io/profile/433683) on [freeicons.io](https://freeicons.io).